Mother of British Israeli sisters killed in shooting dies day after their funeral

 “Unfortunately, despite intensive and unceasing efforts, due to her fatal injury, the team had to determine her death today.”

+Mr Netanyahu and Israel’s president Isaac Herzog both expressed their sympathy, with the former tweeting: “On behalf of all the citizens of Israel, I send my heartfelt condolences to the Dee family on the death of the mother of the family, the late Leah (Lucy), who was murdered in the severe attack in the Bekaa last Friday, along with her two daughters Maya and the late Rina.”

+Mr Herzog said: “I send my deepest condolences to the Dee family and pray that they will know no more sorrow.
+May her memory be blessed.”

-Violence flared last week after an Israeli police raid on Palestinians at the Al-Aqsa mosque compound in Jerusalem, a site sacred in Judaism and Islam, ahead of the rare convergence of Passover and Ramadan.
+Tensions have soared and violence flared after an Israeli police raid on Palestinians last week at the Al-Aqsa mosque compound in Jerusalem, a site sacred in Judaism and Islam, ahead of the rare overlap of Passover and Ramadan.

 The incident prompted militants in Lebanon, and Palestinian militants in the Gaza Strip, to fire a barrage of rockets into Israel, which responded with strikes on sites allegedly linked to the Palestinian militant group Hamas in Gaza and southern Lebanon.